Period Pain

 Period Pain is Not Normal

-While mild discomfort during menstruation can be expected; pain that interferes with daily life is not normal and should not be dismissed.
+While mild discomfort during menstruation can be expected, pain that interferes with daily life is not normal and should not be dismissed.
 Pain is highly subjective, and tolerance can vary from individual to individual.
 However, around 20% of menstruating people do not feel pain or describe their period pain as mild.

 This means periods without pain are normal and a real possibility.
 Normalizing severe pain contributes to diagnostic delays and emotional distress.
 It's crucial to recognize that severe menstrual pain may indicate underlying health issues that require urgent medical attention.